For more information contact Dr. Douglas Steinbrech in New York, NY.

 • Do not book flight arrangements immediately following your operation unless your doctor confirms it is safe.
 Generally, most patients can fly within 24 to 48 hours after liposuction surgery.
 However, prolonged car and/or airplane travel should be avoided to prevent the risk of blood clots in the legs.

-What to Eat after Liposuction
+What to Eat After Liposuction

 Eating a well-rounded and nutritious diet is at the core of successful liposuction surgery.
 Contrary to popular belief, fat cells can still return post-liposuction, so it’s important to ensure your body has replenished its essential vitamins and minerals during recovery.